uttarayan21/dotfiles/README.md

 These are dotfiles for my Linux, MacOS and Windows machines

 ### Linux
-- OS: Arch Linux
+- OS: NixOS
-- Shell: fish
+- Shell: fish / nushell
-- Editor: nvim
+- Editor: nvim / neovide
 - WM / DE: [hyprland](https://hyprland.org)
 - Terminal: foot / wezterm

 ### MacOS
 - OS: MacOS Ventura
-- Shell: fish
+- Shell: fish / nushell
-- Editor: nvim
+- Editor: nvim / neovide
 - WM: [yabai](https://github.com/koekeishiya/yabai)
 - Terminal: wezterm

 ### Windows
 - OS: Windows 11
 - Shell: nushell
-- Editor: nvim / helix
+- Editor: nvim / neovide / helix
-- WM: Vanilla
+- WM: Vanilla /
 - Terminal: Vanilla / wezterm

+### For nix

+I'm a recent convert to NixOS from ArchLinux and have been usin it as primary os as well as a package manager on macos so the flake.nix contains configuration for both nix-darwin as well as nixos.
+It also contains a native home-manager module configuration for non-nixos devices ( like a SteamDeck ).
+The

 #### Tools
-Some useful tools I use everyday
+Some useful tools I regularly use.
 | Name          | Repo
 | ---           | ---
 | `bat`         | [sharkdp/bat](https://github.com/sharkdp/fd)